 There are huge rail system projects ongoing in Istanbul today.
 Marmaray project is the biggest and the most expensive project in the city's public transportation system, it includes an underwater tunnel passing underneath the Bosphorus thus connecting both continents was opened in October 2013.
 This rail tunnel connects to a new Yenikapi - Halkali rail line on the European side and to a new Üsküdar - Gebze rail line on the Asian side.
 The second tunnel, called as Eurasia Tunnel, is under construction and this one will be for motor vehicles.
 It's planned to be completed by 2016.

 Sea transportation is another important way of commuting in Istanbul, since the city is divided on two continents.
 Besides private passenger boats, also local municipality boats carry passengers from one side to the other.
 There are regular passenger ferries and also fast ferries operating between the shores of the Bosphorus.

 For the public transportation in Istanbul, people use special coins or mostly "smart card" (Istanbul Kart or Akbil) system with a chip inside, this brings many savings for connections between different types of public transportation.
-The use of the smart ticket has been encouraged, over 60% of passengers now use this electronic ticket.
+The use of the smart ticket has been encouraged, over 80% of passengers now use this electronic ticket.

 Hope to see you soon in Istanbul.